kitnil/awesome/README.md

 ## Lua

+- [LunarVim](https://github.com/ChristianChiarulli/LunarVim) - An IDE layer for Neovim with sane defaults.
+Completely free and community driven.
 - [which-key.nvim](https://github.com/folke/which-key.nvim) - 💥   Create key bindings that stick.
 WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
 - [trouble.nvim](https://github.com/folke/trouble.nvim) - 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.
 - [neogit](https://github.com/TimUntersberger/neogit) - magit for neovim